markopalagruza/headless/introduction.md

 # Who are we really

 ## This chapter introduces the concept of exploring one's true identity beyond the public self, blending ancient wisdom with modern scientific understanding.
-It invites viewers to conduct experiments to test the idea that our innermost nature is boundless and timeless.
+It invites you to conduct experiments to test the idea that your innermost nature is boundless and timeless.

 [Watch this on YT](https://youtu.be/oHcjkdo3cO8?si=2aRtiyim34sgCzoZ)